 Said House of Johnson: "He sold his soul to the Devil to get to play like that."Indeed, there are few stories about Johnson that don't include references to the Devil.
-And what stories there are about a man whose extraordinary skills influenced so many musicians are usually short on details (let alone there being only three photographs of him extant; two of which are reproduced here and a third below this post with the lyrics to "Come On In My Kitchen").
+And what stories there are about a man whose extraordinary skills influenced so many musicians are usually short on details (let alone there being only three photographs of him extant; two of which are reproduced here).

 Johnson had an ineffably shadowy life so poorly documented that there are entire books and a movie or two not about his life but about how little is known about it.